 Due process for teachers requires following Title IX fairly and equitably.
 That means, for example, that the school must corroborate the complainant’s accusations.
 It means the school must show that any touching was unwelcome.
 Most importantly, it means the school must prove harassment by a preponderance of the evidence.

-Whether for this or another matter, if you believe your civil rights are under attack, contact one of Connecticut’s education lawyers for teachers right away.
+Whether for this or another matter, if you believe your civil rights are under attack, contact education lawyer for teachers Greg Smith right away.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act prohibit discrimination on the basis of disability.
 Schools cannot deny the disabled the reasonable accommodations they need to perform their jobs.
 These federal statutes are mirrored by Connecticut’s own laws.
 To prove discrimination a teacher must show that with “reasonable” accommodations he or she could have performed all the “essential functions” of the job.